 Postgraduate Year One (PGY1)

-The PGY1 Pharmacy Residency at The Nebraska Medical Center offers a unique and stimulating learning environment which provides outstanding clinical training in pharmacy practice.
+The PGY1 Pharmacy Residency at Nebraska Medicine offers a unique and stimulating learning environment which provides outstanding clinical training in pharmacy practice.
 The 12-month program is designed to develop the resident's expertise that will enable them to practice independently and excel in service, teaching and clinical research.
 The program provides experiences in a variety of settings including patient-centered care and pharmacy operations, as well as fostering the development of leadership skills applicable throughout a lifetime.

 Residents participate in all aspects of our comprehensive pharmacy services: